 Organizers: Prof. Kyeong-Sik Min (Kookmin University, Korea)

-In this special session, emerging techniques of neuromorphic, neural networks, non-linear circuits, sensing, etc. are discussed and presented.
-Based on emerging devices such as memristors, etc., potential hardware solutions are presented for implementing neuromorphic and neural network systems.
-In addition, line resistance problem that can affect the performance and energy consumption of emerging device based circuits is explained and reviewed.
-For deep understanding of brain-mimicking circuits, chaotic property of non-linear circuits is shared and discussed at the session.
-And, a new sensing technique for drones flying at night is presented and explained for future application of next-generation AI based mobility.
+In this special session, emerging techniques of neuromorphic, neural networks, non-linear circuits, bio-sensing techniques, and so on are discussed and presented.
+Based on emerging devices such as memristors, potential hardware solutions are presented for implementing neuromorphic and neural network systems.
+For deep understanding of brain-mimicking circuits, a non-linear analytic method is shared and discussed at the session.
+And new bio-sensing techniques are presented and explained for future applications of health care systems.

 Organizer: Prof. Hanho Lee (Inha University, Korea)

-Artificial intelligence (AI) and security are playing an increasingly crucial role in the IoT, 5G/6G, and autonomous mobility applications, and they have also become the fundamental components of modern intelligent society.
-The applications of AI and security for IoT, 5G/6G and autonomous mobility need to be portable, lightweight, low-latency and high-speed to provide reliable service.
+Artificial intelligence (AI) and homomorphic encryption are playing an increasingly crucial role in the IoT, 5G/6G, and smart mobility applications, and they have also become the fundamental components of modern intelligent society.
+The applications of AI and homomorphic encryption for IoT, 5G/6G and smart mobility need to be portable, lightweight, low-latency and high-speed to provide reliable service.
 Meanwhile, massive devices connected to the edge of communication networks should be post-quantum safe and secure, because emerging quantum computers can easily crack the traditional public-key ciphers.
-To meet the requirements of high-throughput and diverse application scenarios of next-generation communications and autonomous mobility, it is necessary to resort to configurable and low-latency algorithms and architectures of AI and post-quantum cryptography.
+To meet the requirements of high-throughput and diverse application scenarios of next-generation communications and autonomous mobility, it is necessary to resort to configurable and low-latency algorithms and architectures of AI and homomorphic encryption.
 The high-performance, low-latency domain specific architecture has become a trend of circuits and systems design in the post-Moore era, which can also be applied to the AI and security in a wide range of applications.

 Organizer: Prof. Yoko Uwate (Tokushima University, Japan)